michel2323/juliacon2020/paper.md

  512    116         5.49e-01   8.90e-04   617
 1024    58          7.50e-01   6.67e-04  1125

-This shows the number of BiCGSTAB iterations and the time to convergence for this power system.
+This shows the number of BiCGSTAB iterations and the time needed to achieve convergence for this power system.

 # Acknowledgments